deena1k/Monfils-Lab-Analysis/README.md

 # Monfil-Lab-Analysis
 ## Overview

-If you have not labeled the videos yet, please follow these steps listed here:
+If you have not labeled the videos yet, please follow these steps listed here: [Write Up](https://github.com/deena1k/Monfil-Lab-Analysis/blob/main/DeepLabCut%20Write%20Up%20(Monfils%20Lab).pdf).
 Contains the code for running the analysis on the tracked Rat videos (using DEEPLABCUT) The last thing for you to do in the write-up is run the python file!
 You can find it in this respiratory, titled "getting_values.py".
 Make sure that when you download the file you place it in the same directory as the csv file that you downloaded from the video you analyzed in DEEPLABCUT.